About Linn County

 Linn County is one of the fastest growing areas in Iowa.
 A report from the Population and Economic Forecasts Technical Advisory Committee predicted a 10 percent population increase each decade through 2030 and job growth of 14 percent to 21 percent each decade.

-Linn County continues to be Iowa’s largest manufacturing center and the agricultural, industrial and service based companies provide economic stability to the local economy.
+Linn County is Iowa’s largest manufacturing center and home to major employers in industries that include grain processing, aerospace, food and beverage, biosciences, information technology and renewable energy.
+The variety of companies located here provide economic stability to the local economy.
 Modest growth in manufacturing will continue even though major employment gains continue to be in service industries with financial services representing the largest growth area from the prior year.
 Only about 2 percent of Linn County employment population is directly employed in farming.

 Linn County Quick Facts